 The Science Behind Handwriting: How Forensic Graphology Detects Hidden Truths

-Handwriting is more than just a way to put words on paper; it’s a personal imprint, unique to each individual, much like a fingerprint.
+Handwriting is a personal imprint, unique to each individual, much like a fingerprint.
 In forensic investigations, handwriting analysis (often called forensic graphology) plays a crucial role in uncovering truth, verifying authenticity, and even detecting deception.
 But how does it work, and what separates forensic graphology from the more speculative side of handwriting interpretation?

 Forensic Graphology vs. Traditional Graphology